mshojaei77/Python-Course/README.md

 - Iterating through lists and accessing list elements
 - Dictionaries: creating and manipulating dictionary elements
 - Tuples and Sets in Python
-- Working with larger data sets
-- Data slicing and indexing

 ### Week 5: Working with Modules 📦
 - Introduction to modules and their usage in Python